Steenroder/steenroder_cpp/README.md

 ### Building

-Flagser requires a C++14 compiler and cmake.
-Here is how to obtain, build, and run flagser:
+Steenroder requires a C++14 compiler and cmake.
+Here is how to obtain, build, and run steenroder:

 ```sh
 git clone git@gitlab.com:gtauzin/steenroder.git